 Perhaps now's a good time to mention that I had never used a Mac in my life up until last week.
 But what a change it's been.
 For the first few hours, everything felt alien and clunky to me.
 The weird swiping-motions, the pop-up toolbars, and the keyboard layout all took some getting used to.
 One tutorial and four Apple fanboys helping me out was all it took to get me up and running.

 Now that I've had it for a couple of days, I can definitely tell what the hype is all about.
 Once you get the hang of it, the entire operating system is really intuitive and sleek.
 Not to mention that it makes dealing with the terminal infinitely easier.

 As most people are curious about the exact curriculum at Lambda School, I’ve listed most of the topics down here.
 I guess it also makes for a good roadmap if others try to do something similar by themselves.

 In addition, I did some studying of my own, covering the following topics:

-As a whole this week was a change of pace.
-Even nostalgic - in a way.
-Ironically enough, Lambda almost resembled a university in their approach this week.
+This week was a definite change of pace.
+Even nostalgic.
+In a way, Lambda almost resembled a university in their approach this week.
 We actually had exercises to make and homework to do - a great change of pace from another design-project!

 Starting this week, I'll also be making a list of topics I want to check out during the next week.
-As part of Lambda's curriculum, we'll mostly be focusing on the Document Object Model (DOM) and components.
-Since I'm pretty comfortable with those as is, I want to push myself a bit.
+As part of Lambda's curriculum, we'll mostly be focusing on the DOM (Document Object Model), classes, and prototypes.
+Since I'm familiar with those already, I want to push myself a bit.
 For Week 4, I'll look into: